am80l/react-demo-app/README.md

   - Vote Count (child component)

 ## Flux architecture
 Components use the Flux pattern for unidirectional data flow.
 Data flows from stores down to views.
-Views interact with stores via actions which trigger store methods via the dispatcher.
+Views can only update stores via actions which pass a payload to store methods via the dispatcher.
 ![Flux Diagram](https://github.com/am80l/react-demo-app/blob/master/images/flux-diagram.png)

 ## Widget architecture